SUMMER INTERNSHIP

 WORK AREAS

-Students accepted into the program will choose between three primary areas of focus for their internships.
+Students accepted into the program will choose between three primary work areas for their internships.
 We ask each applicant to select a primary area of focus and a secondary.
 Interns will likely spend 60 to 80% of their time on the primary area and 20 to 40% on the secondary area.

 For interns who choose to work with Omar, Lexie & Luis or Pintag Amaru, your work areas will be similar, however, the projects will be site-specific (please inquire).